sftpplus/sftpplus-docs/src/doc_source/installation/troubleshooting.rst

 file.

-In the case that the server has been successfully started, but you don't see any log message, use the Local Manager Status page and check for any event handers with a status of `Failed at start`.
+In the case that the server has been successfully started, but you don't see any log message, use the Web Manager Status page and check for any event handers with a status of `Failed at start`.